agusmontero/tsprd/README.md

-# Traveling Salesman Problem with Release dates (TSPrd)
+# Traveling Salesman Problem with release dates (TSPrd)

 This repository accompanies the following research projects: